 Who Are We?

 We are the cloud migration project team within the cloud and infrastructure working group.
 We are a group of IT professionals in and around Government.
-The purpose of this project team is to provide professional development and a collaborative forum for Federal government, academia and industry to identify, discuss and resolve challenges involved in migrating to the cloud.
+The purpose of this project team is to provide professional development and a collaborative forum for Federal government, academia and industry to identify, discuss and resolve challenges involved in migrating to the cloud, working across and between cloud providers and operating in a hybrid cloud environment.As a project team, we intend to dive deeply into the technology and will collaborate and share in an open-source community utilizing modern processes, tools and industry best practices.

-week
+Expected Output:

-External email address where customers can ask questions and submit use casesrepository of information already available
+Engagement via external email address for customer to ask questions and submit use cases

+working sessions with practitioners working specific problem resolution

+repository of information already available

 Resources We Will Leverage:

 GitLab has provided the repository for ATARC’s Working Group software patterns.
 GitLab is a complete DevOps platform, delivered as a single application, fundamentally changing the way Development, Security, and Ops teams collaborate.
 GitLab helps teams accelerate software delivery from weeks to minutes, reduce development costs, and reduce the risk of application vulnerabilities while increasing developer productivity.
 Request access to the repository here.

+To get involved and contribute use cases to the group, please email ask-cloud-migration@atarc.org.

 Huddle enables ATARC’s Federal IT Working Groups to be able to easily work together, share files and collaborate in a secure, FedRAMP authorized workspace and do it from anywhere, anytime and with any mobile device!